 Set a Goal

 First thing’s first.
 You have to figure out what your goal is.
 And just in case you forgot why you started training in the first place, it’s probably to accomplish one of three things—getting stronger, getting bigger or getting leaner.
 Are all these goals independent of each other?
 No. But it’s a good idea to put the majority of your efforts into one at a time.
+The Shred will be all about rapid-fat loss, so get yourself mentally prepared for hyperfocused workouts.

 Sets and Reps

 Once you’ve decided what training effect you are after, it’s time to lay out a rep and set scheme.
 If getting as strong as possible is your thing, you want to keep the reps lower and add more sets.
 Think 6 sets of 3-5 reps.
 If getting bigger is your goal, the classic three sets of 8-12 reps will work very well.
 If you want your training to be more metabolic for the purpose of fat loss, think higher reps like 15-20.
+During The Shred, the volume of work will intensify as you progress through the program, but because it's such a short term plan, almost all of these rep schemes will be a part of it.

 Choose the Right Movements

 Exercise order and selection is also critical.
 As a general rule you always want to put the bigger, more complex movements in the beginning of the routine.
 These exercise are more difficult to perform and can take a lot out of you so you want to do them when you’re fresh.
 Smaller, isolation type movements should be saved for later in the routine with core and ab-specific movements coming at the end.
 Big, multi-joint movements such as the Olympic lifts, deadlifts, squats, push presses, bench press, leg press, chin ups, dips and bent-over rows should come early in the program.
 Next you can work on your hamstring curls, leg extensions, biceps curls, skull crushers, calf raises and any other single-muscle moves.
 Finish off the routine with hanging knee raises, planks or anything else that focuses on the good ol’ six pack.
+The Shred will have all of your bases covered here.